sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - In the L2 scenario, MC-LAG enabled port and peer link are in the same VLAN.
 When both ports are up, BUM may be flooded before the MAC is learned.
 - To prevent CE from receiving duplicated traffic, peer link port must be isolated from MC-LAG enabled port.
 In the diagram of 7.2.1, if PEER2 receives traffic from PEER1 via PortChannel0002, the traffic will not be forwarded to PortChannel0001.
 The following ASIC functions achieve this goal.
 - In Linux kernel, ebtable is used to isolate peer link port from MC-LAG port.
 The Linux command is like ‘ebtables –A FORWARD -i PortChannel0002 -o PortChannel0001 -j DROP’.
 PortChannel0002 is the peer-link input interface, and PortChannel0001 is the output interface.
 - In ASIC, ACL rule is used to isolate peer link from MC-LAG port.
 The rule is when the traffic is received from peer link and the output port is MC-LAG member port, the traffic must be dropped.
-It’s suggested to use isolation group, although isolation group is defined in SAI, but Orchagent does not support it currently.
-Also isolation group may not be supported by all ASIC vendors.
+For the chips whose ACL rule can't support out-port, there is a workaround in SAI layer by combination of ingress acl and egress acl.
+An alternative approach is to use isolation group.
+But The approach of isolation group still has some weakness, Firstly isolation group can't support tunnel-port and orchagent has not isolation group logic currently.
+Secondly isolation group may not be supported by all ASIC vendors.
 Using ACL is a more generic way to support the isolation function.
-We will refine this function to isolation group later if it’s required.
+We will refine this function to use isolation group later if it’s required.
 - In theory a scenario may happen when the ACL installation process is slower than the port operation event notification.
 When the port is up in one peer, but the ACL is not installed in the other peer yet, the packet may be flooded over the peer link and the CE may receive the duplicated packet.
 Handling this scenario will be enhanced in future release.

 ## 7.3.
 Peer connection down